In a recent thread on Reddit, I came by the claim that average players can’t qualify for weekend league. But is this true? I decided to check it out.

 - Through the daily knock out tournament, by winning 4 matches in a row.

 - Through weekend league, by ranking silver 2 or above in the previous round

-For the sake of this article, we will narrow the scope to a situation where our player starts from scratch, meaning that option 3 above isn’t in the equation.
-Also, our player starts out in division 10.
+For the sake of this article, we will narrow the scope to a worst case scenario in regards to starting point.
+Our player starts from scratch, meaning that option 3 above is out of the equation, and he starts out in division 10.